All About Travel Insurance

 What about health insurance?

 First, check with your current health insurance to find out what coverage you already may have for sickness and injury abroad.
 Similarly, you may have coverage for loss of property abroad in your homeowners’ insurance or through coverage included with a credit card, in case you paid for your tour that way.
-If you aren’t comfortable with the amount of coverage you have, you can ask Travel Guard or USI for what they provide.
+If you aren’t comfortable with the amount of coverage you have, you can ask USI for what they provide.
 Please note you may be required to show proof of medical coverage upon entry to certain countries, such as Cuba.